ChalmersLibrary/zabbix-public-statuspage/README.md

 This is for the convenience of not displaying all triggers as problems on a public webpage, for example templated triggers as disk usage warnings or cpu warnings for a virtual machine host.

+## Notes

 There is also a list of past problems that are no longer active.

+The upcoming events, planned service or maintenance is collected with maintenance.get and filtering of items that are "one time only".
+It might not be optimal, but a way to filter what is displayed since tags don't seem to work on queries here.

 The "external statuspages" section are hard-coded into ```views/index.ejs``` at the moment.